bentoml/BentoML/docs/source/get-started/quickstart.rst

     from transformers import pipeline

-    NEWS_PARAGRAPH = "Breaking News: In an astonishing turn of events, the small \
+    EXAMPLE_INPUT = "Breaking News: In an astonishing turn of events, the small \
     town of Willow Creek has been taken by storm as local resident Jerry Thompson's cat, \
     Whiskers, performed what witnesses are calling a 'miraculous and gravity-defying leap.' \
     Eyewitnesses report that Whiskers, an otherwise unremarkable tabby cat, jumped \